kevinyokutran/robotframework-selenium2library/README.rst

 3) Extract each source distribution to a temporary location.

-4) Go each created directory from the command line and install each project using::
+4) Go to each created directory from the command line and install each project using::

        python setup.py install

-If you are on Windows, and there are Windows installers available for certain projects, you can use them instead of source distributions.
+If you are on Windows, and there are  available for certain projects, you can use Windows installers instead of source distributions if available.
-Just download 32bit or 64bit installer depending on your system, double-click it, and follow the instructions.
+Just download the 32bit or 64bit installer for your system, double-click it, and follow the instructions.

 Directory Layout
 ----------------